Lightstreamer/Lightstreamer-JMS-example-Chat-client-javascript/README.md

 * Configure the JMS broker as described in the next section.
 * Configure and launch a Lightstreamer JMS Extender instance.
 Please refer to Lightstreamer web site [download page](http://download.lightstreamer.com/) to find the JMS Extender download package.
-* Get the `lightstreamer-jms.js` file from the [Lightstreamer JMS Extender](http://download.lightstreamer.com/#jms) and put it in the root folder of this project.
-* RequireJS is currently hot-linked in the html page: you may want to replace it with a local version and/or to upgrade its version.
 * jQuery is currently hot-linked in the html page: you may want to replace it with a local version and/or to upgrade its version.
+* As the latest version of the Lightstreamer JMS Extender JavaScript library is always available through [unpkg](https://unpkg.com/lightstreamer-jms-web-client), it is hot-linked in the html page.

 ## JMS Broker